jacksund/simmate/tutorials/08_Add_computational_resources.md

 1. Configure and then start your Dask Cluster.
 2. Configure and then start your Prefect Agent, which will start submitting workflows!

-We provide an example of this script in our [`example_configs`](https://github.com/jacksund/simmate/blob/main/src/simmate/configuration/example_configs/run_cluster_example.py) module.
 In the future, we hope to have more convenient methods through the command-line, but these features are not complete yet.

 </br>